Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that that sets the mode of the file hell the same as olleh's mode
+A script that that adds executive permission to all subdir of the current of the owner, group and all other users